Choosing Your Health Plan

 - Blue Cross and Blue Shield of Kansas

-Each of the three health plan vendors has a unique network of contracting providers.
+Each health plan vendor has a unique network of contracting providers.
 Since network providers agree to accept the plan allowance as payment in full, using network providers saves you money!
-Non network providers have not agreed to accept the plan allowance, so any amount above the plan allowance will be your responsibility.
-Review the provider directories at www.kdheks.gov/hcf/sehp/VendorProviderDirectories.htm
+Non network providers have not agreed to accept the plan allowance, so in addition to your required out-of-pocket, any amount above the plan allowance will be your responsibility.

-- 100 percent coverage for certain preventive care services, such as an annual preventive exam, colonoscopy, mammograms and age-appropriate immunizations (including flu shots and allergy shots).
+- 100 percent coverage for certain preventive care services, such as an annual preventive exam, colonoscopy, mammograms and age-appropriate immunizations (including flu shots).

 - Policies have no lifetime maximum.

-Both plans A and B have the Preferred Lab Benefit program available through Quest Diagnostics or Stormont-Vail HealthCare.
+- A Preferred Lab Benefit program available through either Quest Diagnostics or Stormont-Vail HealthCare.

 Plan C has a few differences including:

-- Premiums for coverage are lower than those for Plan A and Plan B.
+- Premiums for coverage are lower than those for Plan A.

 - Most covered services are subject to the deductible.
 See the Health Plan Comparison Chart included with this booklet to see the deductibles and out-of-pocket costs.